xuanbach0212/media-provably-authentic/README.md

 # Media Provably Authentic

-End-to-end media verification system using decentralized storage, secure compute enclaves, and blockchain attestations.
+End-to-end media analysis system using decentralized storage, secure compute enclaves, and blockchain attestations.

+## Philosophy: Analysis, Not Judgment

+This system **provides raw technical metrics and analysis data** rather than making binary judgments about authenticity.
+We believe users should interpret the data within their specific context.

+**Key Principles:**
+- 📊 **Transparent Metrics**: All model scores, forensic data, and analysis results are exposed
+- 🧮 **No Black Boxes**: Every metric is explained and interpretable
+- 👤 **User Interpretation**: You decide what the data means for your use case
+- ⛓️ **Blockchain Verified**: All analysis is cryptographically signed and stored on-chain

+See [ANALYSIS_GUIDE.md](./ANALYSIS_GUIDE.md) for detailed metric explanations.

 ## Architecture Overview

-This system provides **provable authenticity** for media files through:
+This system provides **cryptographically verified media analysis** through:

 - **Decentralized Storage**: Walrus for encrypted media and reports
 - **Secure Computation**: Nautilus TEE for verified processing
 - **Key Management**: Seal KMS for encryption key handling
 - **Blockchain Attestations**: Sui smart contracts for immutable proofs
-- **AI Detection**: HuggingFace models for deepfake/AI-generated detection
+- **AI Detection**: 7+ HuggingFace models with ensemble scoring
+- **Forensic Analysis**: Compression artifacts, frequency domain, EXIF metadata
-- **Provenance Tracking**: Reverse image search and metadata analysis
+- **Provenance Tracking**: Conditional reverse image search

 ## Project Structure